-Advent reminds us to be vigilant and awake.
-We should be watchful, longing and yearning for the coming of Christ says St. Ephrem the Syrian.
+Advent reminds us to be vigilant, awake and to keep watch since no one knows the hour of Christ’s coming.
+We should be watchful, longing and yearning for the coming of Christ with vigilance says St. Ephrem the Syrian.

 To prevent his disciples from asking the time of his coming, Christ said: About that hour no one knows, neither the angels nor the Son.
-It is not for you to know times or moments.
+It is not for you to know times or moments [Mat.24:36]

 He has kept those things hidden so that we may keep watch, each of us thinking that he will come in our own day.
 If he had revealed the time of his coming, his coming would have lost its savor: it would no longer be an object of yearning for the nations and the age in which it will be revealed.
 He promised that he would come but did not say when he would come, and so all generations and ages await him eagerly.

 Though the Lord has established the signs of his coming, the time of their fulfillment has not been plainly revealed.
 These signs have come and gone with a multiplicity of change; more than that, they are still present.
 His final coming is like his first.
 As holy men and prophets waited for him, thinking that he would reveal himself in their own day, so today each of the faithful longs to welcome him in his own day, because Christ has not made plain the day of his coming.

 He has not made it plain for this reason especially, that no one may think that he whose power and dominion rule all numbers and times is ruled by fate and time.
 He described the signs of his coming; how could what he has himself decided be hidden from him?
 Therefore, he used these words to increase respect for the signs of his coming, so that from that day forward all generations and ages might think that he would come again in their own day.